glassroom/heinsen_routing/README.md

 ### Masking Input from Output Vectors

-You can mask a different subset of input vectors for each output vector by passing a boolean mask of shape `[n_inp, n_out]` as an input to the forward pass.
-The mask should be True for each input vector you want to mask from an output vector, and False everywhere else.
+You can mask input vectors differently for each output vector by passing a boolean mask of shape `[n_inp, n_out]` as an input to the forward pass.
+True values mask input vector data and False values don't.
 For example, here we use masking to restrict `EfficientVectorRouting` to model only causal relationships over an ordered sequence of vectors, each representing a token.
 For each output vector in a given position, the module can route data only from input vectors located in up to that position:

 ```python
 import torch